So what is a Haiku?

 If you have a good ear for music, you’ve got a head start in writing haiku.
-But even if you’re not a music fan, don’t worry; it’s easy to pick up the rhythm of this ancient form of Japanese poetry.
+But even if you’re not a music fan, don’t worry; it’s easy to pick up the rhythm of this ancient form of Japanese poetry and learn to write a haiku poem yourself.

-Haikus are short poems that don’t rhyme, but instead focus on the total number of syllables in each line (syllables are the sounds created by a vowel or sometimes by the letter ‘Y’ and are where you pause when saying a word).
+Haikus are short poems that don’t rhyme, but instead focus on the total number of syllables in each line (syllables are the sounds created by a vowel or sometimes by the letter ‘Y,’ where you pause when saying a word).

 Traditional haikus use a total of 17 syllables spread over three lines of text.
 Most haikus use a formula of 5-7-5: The first and third lines contain five syllables and the middle line contains seven.
 (Some modern haikus use variations on this formula.)